freenas/freenas-docs/userguide/tn_hardware.rst

 capacity.
 Racking and connection of these units is described individually below.

-If the %brand% Storage Array does not arrive in perfect condition, or if any parts are missing, please take photos and contact iXsystems support immediately.

-.. note:: Always perform the initial %brand% setup in consultation with an iXsystems Support Representative. iXsystems Support can be contacted at :literal:`truenas-support@ixsystems.com`.
-Have all
+.. note:: Always perform the initial %brand% setup in consultation with an iXsystems Support Representative. iXsystems Support can be contacted at :literal:`support@iXsystems.com` or 1-855-GREP4-iX (1-855-473-7449) or 1-408-943-4100.

-   %brand% hardware serial numbers available.
-These are located on the back of each chassis.
+   Please locate the hardware serial numbers for easy reference.
+These numbers are on the back of each chassis.

 #include snippets/unified-storage-array.rst